Pulse - Chapter 10 - Eyeshine

 "Mechs.
-Go out and check the Hopper," said the older agent, definately the man in charge.
+Go out and check the Hopper," said the older agent, definitely the man in charge.

 The Slaver guards raised their weapons and started towards the panoramic landing pad exit doors.

-Kalen swivelled to level his gun between the eyes of the nearest Blade agent.
+Kalen swiveled to level his gun between the eyes of the nearest Blade agent.
 "Hands up!"

 Both agents immediately raised their arms in surrender, a look of terror sweeping across their faces.